nicolas-ferrada/restaurant_dashboard_ui/README.md

 This project was an assignment to the [Dynish](https://dynish.com/) company.

-##
+## Technical skills applied

-This application UI was created entirely following a Figma design.
+- UI created entirely following a Figma design.
+- Custom and reusable graph using [fl_chart](https://pub.dev/packages/fl_chart) package.

 ## Time